Fifth Generation

 Children from this marriage were:

-81. Elisha Grove GILLILAND was born on August 17, 1908 in Eureka, Greenwood County, Kansas, USA and died on February 20, 1954 in Dodge City, Ford County, Kansas, USA at age 45.
+82. Elisha Grove GILLILAND was born on 17 August 1908 in Eureka, Greenwood County, Kansas, United States and died on 20 February 1954 in Dodge City, Ford County, Kansas, United States at age 45.

 Death Notes: Died a victim of a blizzard.
 Death came in a stalled car on Highway US